What is One Health and Care?

-If your data is restricted, your information will not be viewable via One Health and Care however it will continue to be shared by care organisations by phone, email and on paper where required as part of your direct care.
+If your data is restricted, your information will not be viewable within One Health and Care however it will continue to be shared by health and care organisations by phone, email and on paper where required as part of your direct care.